 Purpose.
 The purpose of the driveway standards requirement is to ensure that all STRs are accessible to the Hocking County Emergency Services for any emergency that may occur on site during any time of the calendar year.

 Standard.
 For a site to be accessible for the Hocking County Emergency Services, the County needs to be able to transport all of its available equipment to the site of the emergency.
-Using this methodology, it was determined that each driveway that houses an STR must have a driveway with the following specific standards ______________.
+For this reason, for a dwelling unit to obtain a Short-Term Rental Permit, the property shall be in compliance with the County’s Driveway Standards.
+Should a property not be in compliance with the County Driveway Standards, then the STR owner shall be required to obtain a variance. .

 Deck Safety.
-For all dwelling units that have a deck attached to the dwelling that is larger than five feet off the ground, an engineer or building inspector must certify that the deck is stable at the time of the STR permit application.
+For all dwelling units that have a deck attached to the dwelling that is higher than five feet off the ground, an engineer or building inspector must certify that the deck is stable at the time of the STR permit application.
 The engineer or building inspector must also certify a maximum number of persons who can be on the deck at any given time.

+Landscaping.

-Fencing.
-Prospective STRs where a dwelling unit is within 200 ft of an adjoining property must have fencing (where one is unable to see through to the other property) placed between the two properties to provide a buffer between the neighbors and the building intended for STR use.
-The requirement to add the fencing shall be the sole responsibility of the STR applicant.
+Generally.
+Prospective STRs where a dwelling unit is within 200 ft of an adjoining property must have landscaping (where one is unable to see through to the other property) installed between the two properties to provide a buffer between the neighbors and the building intended for STR use.

+Landscaping to be Installed.
+The landscaping to be installed shall be within ten (10) foot buffer to the property line and shall be three (3) shade trees and two (2) evergreen trees or ten (10) shrubs per one-hundred (100) linear feet.

+Responsibility of STR Applicant.
+The requirement to add the landscaping shall be the sole responsibility of the STR applicant.

+Natural Vegetation Already in Place.
 Should there be sufficient landscaping or natural vegetation between the two properties this requirement may be waived at the discretion of the Administrator.

 Address Numbering.